rdntcntrl/ratoa_gamecode/README.md

 If you want to build ratmod from source, you should check out the [ratarena_release repository](https://github.com/rdntcntrl/ratarena_release), which can be used to compile the gamecode and assets in a reproducible manner.

+**Note:** Building Ratmod is only tested on Linux.
+It *might* work on BSDs, but will likely fail on Windows.

 For developers, you can build the QVM + native code from this repository using:

 ```sh